doctypeKieran/ci-capstone-project/README.md

 ### Site Admin

 - As a Site admin I can approve or reject events from creators so that I can ensure that only proper events are listed to members.
-- As a Site admin I can approve reviews so that I can filter out objectionable reviews from users.
+- As a Site admin I can approve reviews so that I can filter out offensive reviews from users.

 ## Wireframes